TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/flyweight.md

 permalink: flyweight
 summary: |
   A **flyweight** is a software design pattern formally described [here](https://en.wikipedia.org/wiki/Flyweight_pattern).
-  In the context of this wiki, it is additionally guaranteed to never be modified by the [solver](solver),
+  In the context of this wiki, any flyweight is additionally guaranteed to never be modified by [solvers](solver),
   and will usually be created once during the content creation stage, e.g. while creating maps in [editor](editor_setup).
 ---